depau/unklipped/README.md

 The `printer.load_template()` function loads a G-code script template from a file and renders it into the current macro.
 This is helpful to have auto-reload while developing a G-code macro.

-Note that any parameters and variables, including `params`, must be forwarded to the template explicitly using the keyword arguments.
+Note that any parameters, including `params`, must be forwarded to the template explicitly using the keyword arguments.
+Variables are loaded automatically from the specified macro name.

 ```ini
 [gcode_macro DISK_MACRO]